Subject: Over practicing ? Fri Apr 06, 2012 2:33 am

 SilverSaber wrote:

 huh. okay then.

-Shocked
+Forget it, How can anyone ever perform an action without understanding what action they are performing.
 If you understand and perform that action correctly the more practice that anyone does the better they must become.
 Even when you are completely knackered and consider your level of practice has deteriorated, it has not.
 The next time you recommence, your level of expertise has risen from the previous high point.
 It has to be, this will continue until you reach your zenith.

+I agree with Bo here.
 For me, I practice a lot, and I have improved my throw to a "correct" throw and I can throw for hours, days at a trot without feeling that I have any problems, and that even if I know I have a bad back and shoulder, and sometimes you just feel like you are taking one step forward and 3 steps back in the capacity.
+But its just to keep on fighting, because it's when you feel that it's a bit stale in the improvement the real improvement kicks in.
+You raise your lowest game, and at the same time you are raising your "A"-game (damn I hate that expression, it was a sad day when the person got that phrase accepted)

 I keep a statistic over my own game to see where the flaws are, and I focus my training a bit on the less good sides of my game, but of course I dont neglect my strengths either, that would be crazy.
 And therefore my practiceroutines changes, and of course, sometimes you just do a Barney, but its just to snap out of it.